sebandx/Data-Structures-Complexity-and-Algorithms/Dictionary.md

 }
 ```
 ## Keys
-* Unique adresses for a dictionary value's location
+* Unique addresses for a dictionary value's location
 * Must be immutable
 * Must be unique
-     * If a new pair is initialized with the existing key, it supercides the previous declaration
+     * If a new pair is initialized with the existing key, it supersedes the previous declaration
 ## Values
 * Can be any data-type
 ## Updating a Dictionary
-* Modify existing value by refrencing key
+* Modify existing value by referencing key
 * Add new values by creating new key
-* Overwrite existing value by refrencing key and reassigning the value
+* Overwrite existing value by referencing key and reassigning the value
 Example:
 ```python
 sammy = {